Best times to visit

 - Plan your route ahead of time, including the length and difficulty level of your hike.
-Trails are not lit at night, so plan to be back at least a half hour before sunset.
+Trails are not lit at night and some parking lots close at 9 p.m., so plan to be back at least a half hour before sunset and well before the parking lot is locked.
 Pro tip: Preview the trails and locations ahead of time with Google Streetview!

 Getting here & Parking